TurtleWilly/unit3d-api-to-rss-proxy-wrapper/README.md

-# unit3d-api-to-rss-proxy-wrapper
+# API to RSS for UNIT3D-based Torrent Trackers

-A "proxy wrapper" around UNIT3D's API to generate RSS feeds on-the-fly
+A `quick'n'dirty` "proxy wrapper" around UNIT3D's API to (locally) generate RSS feeds for various needed search terms *on-the-fly*.
+No more akwardly setting up tons of RSS feeds in your UNIT3D-based tracker's user account.

+This is purely a personal helper, so code is a bit messy (but which PHP code isn't?).
+Shared here in case someone else wants to have a go at it, or grab some ideas, or something like that.
+Anyway… it works for me™ and my needs and that's all that is important. 😇

+Yay, **happy turtles!**

 ## Requirements